 I hope everyone is having a wonderful summer!
 Here are a few things for the 2018-2019 School Year.

 Classes will run from September 5, 2018 until May 1, 2019

 Class times for 1st Session (grades 1-6) will be from 6:00 – 7:15 pm

 Class times for 2nd Session (grades 7-12) will be from 7:30 – 8:45 pm

-Both forms must be submitted in order for children to attend and can either be dropped in the collection basket, delivered to the Cluster parish office or mailed to the parish office at 403 Sharpsburg Rd.
-Fort Recovery, OH 45846.
+Please return the form by putting it in the collection basket, delivering it to the Cluster parish office, or mailing it to the parish office at 403 Sharpsburg Rd., Fort Recovery, OH 45846.

 When it comes to faith formation, a leading example students learn from most is their parents and family in general.
 This is where the first step of religious education begins, in the homes and hearts of children learning from those that greatly influence them.
 As parents, you are the child’s first catechist and aid in the understanding of their Catholic faith; providing insight on questions regarding the Church, spirituality, Jesus, the Saints and so very much more.

 So, what is a catechist and what is catechesis?
 Catechesis is the Church’s efforts to make disciples, to help people believe in Jesus, instructing them in the Christian way of life.
 It is one element of the Church’s evangelizing mission.
 Through Baptism and Confirmation, the Holy Spirit fills members of the Church with a variety of gifts to be used in service to others, thus creating catechists.
 These men and women are appointed to serve the church in our parish religious education programs.